 Most people who visit Red Rock Canyon come here on a day trip from Las Vegas.
 For easy access to the park, a hotel on the west side of the city is the best option.
 However, if you are most interested in seeing Las Vegas and just doing a single trip to Red Rock Canyon, you may want to base yourself on, or near, the Las Vegas Strip, and commute to the park, just 30 minutes away.
 Below are some highly-rated hotels in Las Vegas:

-- Luxury Hotels: If the main purpose of your trip is to explore Red Rock Canyon, the best place to stay is the luxury Red Rock Resort & Spa, just a five-minute drive from the park.
+- If the main purpose of your trip is to explore Red Rock Canyon, the best place to stay is the luxury Red Rock Resort & Spa, just a five-minute drive from the park.
 It offers luxurious rooms and suites, an outstanding outdoor pool complex, and a variety of on-site dining options.
 Alternatively, you can immerse yourself in the heart of the Las Vegas Strip, just 30 minutes away.

-- Mid-Range Hotels: About a 30-minute drive from Red Rock Canyon, but just a five-minute walk from the Strip, the Marriott's Grand Chateau offers lovely, spacious rooms and villas.
+- About a 30-minute drive from Red Rock Canyon, but just a five-minute walk from the Strip, the Marriott's Grand Chateau offers lovely, spacious rooms and villas.
 Villas offer full kitchens, perfect for self-catering.
 Just south of the Strip, and only a 20-minute drive to the park, Staybridge Suites Las Vegas is another good mid-range hotel, with free breakfast.
 Both of these hotels have seasonal outdoor pools.

-- Budget Hotels: At the upper-end of the budget range, but just a 10-minute drive to Red Rock Canyon, is La Quinta Inn & Suites by Wyndam Las Vegas RedRock, with comfortable rooms, a small outdoor pool, and complimentary breakfast.
+- At the upper end of the budget range, but just a 10-minute drive to Red Rock Canyon, is La Quinta Inn & Suites by Wyndham Las Vegas RedRock, with comfortable rooms, a small outdoor pool, and complimentary breakfast.

 More Related Outdoor Articles on PlanetWare.com

 Hiking and Camping near Las Vegas: Another great area for hiking within easy reach of Las Vegas is Valley of Fire State Park.
 Many of these are short but spectacular trails.
 For a complete look at the trails see our article on the Best Hikes in Valley of Fire State Park.
 If you are a camper looking to pitch a tent or set up your RV nearby, check out our article on the Best Campgrounds near Las Vegas.